Women's Behavioral Medicine

 - Mood and anxiety disorders during pregnancy and postpartum

 - Mood and anxiety disorders related to the menstrual cycle and menopausal transition

 Our highly experienced, all-woman staff sees women 18 years and older on an outpatient basis.
 Our team approach to care and specialized behavioral health training gives us the expertise to successfully diagnose, treat and manage a wide range of psychiatric conditions during a woman's life cycle.

 Mindfulness-Based Stress Reduction

 Women's Behavioral Medicine offers a program in mindfulness-based stress reduction.
 This eight-week program is designed to help women navigate daily stressors and meet life's challenges with greater ease and balance of mind, body and spirit.

 Circle of Moms

 We invite women up to 6 months postpartum to attend our Circle of Moms psychotherapy group.
 Our goal is to help moms cope with the emotional challenges of transitioning to motherhood.
-The group is led by Joanna MacLean, MD.
+The group is led by Joanna MacLean, MD and Meghan Sharp, PhD.

 Circle of Moms is held on Wednesdays from 11:00 am – 12:00 noon at the Women’s Medicine Collaborative, 2nd Floor, Suite 1-G. You may bring your baby.
 (Please no toddlers/children over 1 year old.)
 Please call 793-7020 for more information, eligibility, and to coordinate insurance coverage.